ocp-hm-openbmc-opf-ami/openbmc/poky/documentation/profile-manual/usage.rst

 .. note::

-   If you have a :term:`Build Directory` containing multiple machines, you need to have the MACHINE you're connecting to selected in local.conf, and the kernel in that machine's :term:`Build Directory` must match the kernel on the booted system exactly, or you'll get the above 'crosstap' message when you try to invoke a script.
+   If you have a :term:`Build Directory` containing multiple machines, you need to have the :term:`MACHINE` you're connecting to selected in local.conf, and the kernel in that machine's :term:`Build Directory` must match the kernel on the booted system exactly, or you'll get the above 'crosstap' message when you try to invoke a script.